 The symptoms of the disease were originally described as “weakness of the lower limbs” and had been known for centuries, but an increase in infections was not observed until the 19th and 20th centuries.
 The first oral vaccine was prepared by a team led by Koprowski in late 1949.
 In February of the following year, it was given to the first child.
-American scientists Jonas Salk and Albert Sabin also worked on vaccines, but the first successful mass vaccination was carried out on the basis of the discovery of a Polish virologist.
+American virologist Jonas Salk and Polish-American medical researcher Albert Sabin also worked on vaccines, but the first successful mass vaccination was carried out on the basis of the discovery of a Polish virologist.
 In 1958, Belgium decided to vaccinate 250,000 children in the Belgian Congo.

 The outstanding virologist maintained contacts with Poland and spoke fluent Polish until the end of his life.
 He even claimed that he spoke his native language more freely than English.
 During one of his visits to Warsaw, he recalled his special attachment to the pre-war city.
 In the 1960s, he also contributed to the elimination of paralysis among children in his native country.
 After mass vaccination, the number of infections dropped from 6,000 in 1959 to just 30 cases in 1963.
 It was Koprowski who persuaded the vaccine manufacturer to deliver nine million doses to Poland free of charge, and thus we owe him the quick control of the epidemic.